(WIP) Automatically Generate Branded Open Graph (OG) Images for Your Blog Posts

 In theory, a better OG image should increase how often people click through to your website and re-share the original shared post.

-URL to generate image.
+URL to generate the image.
 It may seem a bit complex at first but we will break it down below.

 return (